Bringmeister optomizes the online grocery shopping experience

 Martini knew his team needed a better way to identify performance bottlenecks and pinpoint their root causes.
 Magento, Bringmeister’s e-commerce platform, uses an EAV (entity, attribute, value) design for its database to achieve nearly unlimited scalability.
 The tricky part is that Magento has hundreds of database tables and relatively complex SQL is required to retrieve data.
 “I decided within three weeks of joining the company that we needed New Relic,” says Martini.
 “It was one of the first tools I introduced.”

 Bringing clarity and insight to software performance

-From previous experience, Martini believed that New Relic offered the best software analytics solution available for delivering insight into realtime and historical performance of the website and e-commerce software powering it.
+From previous experience, Martini believed that New Relic offered the best software analytics solution available for delivering insight into real-time and historical performance of the website and e-commerce software powering it.
 “New Relic gives you the data you need right out of the box, with no extensive configuration or code changes,” says Martini.
-After starting with New Relic APM, Bringmeister added New Relic Browser to its toolkit as well.
+After starting with New Relic application performance monitoring, Bringmeister added New Relic browser monitoring to its toolkit as well.

 New Relic quickly became Bringmeister’s core tool for tracking important key performance indicators.
 “New Relic is the best tool on the market,” says Martini.
 “It’s a catalyst for change and improvement that helps us understand exactly where to focus our time and effort for the greatest impact.”

 When Bringmeister decided to migrate to the Amazon Web Services (AWS) cloud, it was New Relic that enabled the DevOps team to demonstrate the value of the effort.
 “New Relic confirmed that it was the right step to take,” says Martini.
 “For instance, we could show that performance had improved and downtime was reduced.
 Before migrating to Amazon Web Services, our uptime was 99.5 and now it is 99.995.”